salman-/marvel-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.
 ![image](https://github.com/salman-/marvel-angular/assets/4312244/43a6d709-6df7-4d9a-b4a8-b690ed2bc836)

+## Adding keys

+You should get the private and public keys from [marvel api website](https://developer.marvel.com/) and replace them in the `src/app/environment/envorpnment.prod.ts`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.